Hasitha7/Weather-App/README.md

 1. Download the project.
 2. Open the project with VSCode.
 3. Open the terminal.
-4. Run the following command:
+4. Run the following command to install dependencies:
    ```
    npm install
    ```